 Montgomery fruit and vegetable market is held on Thursdays and on Saturday mornings at the Town Hall.
 See details of Offa Veg

 The Spar, on Broad Street, is one of the hubs of the community.
-Buy groceries (Including local products), newspapers and magazines, beers, wines and spirits, and much more.
-There is an ATM which allows fee-free cash withdrawals.
+Here, you can withdraw cash and buy groceries (including local products), newspapers and magazines, beers, wines and spirits, and much more.
 The staff are extremely helpful and welcoming.

 Monday – Friday 7am – 8pm, Saturday 8am – 8pm, Sunday 9am – 6pm